beastbytes/yii-rbam/docs/source/manageRoles.rst

 The details shown for each Role are:

-* Name - Role name translated to the current locale
+* Name - Role name
-* Description - Role description translated to the current locale
+* Description - Role description - both raw and translated to the current locale
 * Rule - Name of the Rule, if any, applied to the Role
 * Created - Date and time the Role was created
 * Updated - Date and time the Role was last updated